jm475/track-voyage/README.md

   - [ ] List items and buttons overflow when resizing webpage
   - [ ] Mobile responsiveness and color is different
 - [ ] Code cleanup and commenting
-- [ ] Something on home page??
+- [x] Something on home/login page??
 (Currently its a bit boring)
-- [x] Tooltip to explain what the note icon does (Plays a preview of the track if one exists)
+- [ ] Tooltip to explain what the note icon does (Plays a preview of the track if one exists)

 # Setup